popy-dev/popy-republican-calendar/README.md

 };

 $calculator = new RommeWithContinuedImpairLeapDay(
+    // Lets be prepared for Y4K !
-    // Let's do better than Gregorians ! new Futuristic()
+    new Futuristic()
 );